Psychiatric Mental Health Nurse Practitioner

 - Nursing 7341 Advanced Psychiatric and Mental Health Nursing

-- Nursing 7338.01 Pediatric Primary Care Practicum I (Child Development requirement)
+- Nursing 7338.01 Pediatric Primary Care Practicum I (Didactic portion only for child development requirement)

 - Nursing 7348.01 Psychiatric and Mental Health Nursing Clinical Practicum I